yvesdebeer/vuejs-shopping-cart/README.md

 Now you can verify that the products are correctly loaded using the 'VUE' Chrome-Extension (look at the Vuex state variables).
 Also check the console log.

-## 4. Add Bootstrap to your project: within your public/index.html
+## 4. Add Bootstrap to your project

 <https://getbootstrap.com/docs/5.0/getting-started/introduction/>

+Within your public/index.html:

 Add CSS link into \<head> :